KrisGoorhuis/pleo-space-rockets/README.md

 Indent on 'ago' was not intentional, but I decided I liked it for the grayed subtext

 ## Bug Fix Notes
-Javascript's vanilla time-related objects are often at least frustrating, so I decided to use Moment.js.
+Javascript's vanilla time-related objects are often at least a little frustrating, so I decided to use Moment.js.
-Additionally, time zones are ticky without being explicitly told - all we have is the time stamp itself (well, also coordinates, but making a call to something like Google Maps to determine a time zone for every card would be a bit much.)
+Additionally, time zones are ticky without being explicitly told - all we have is the time stamp itself (well, and coordinates, but making a call to something like Google Maps to determine a time zone for every card would be a bit much.)
 I decided to show the UTC offset in place of a time zone instead.

 Default behavior is to parse time in the user's time zone.
 Moment's `.parseZone()` will keep the original string's offset intact.
-The underline was the best way I could think of to suggest that it's hoverable.
+Adding an underline was the best method of suggesting that something is hoverable.

 ## Testing
 npm run test -- --silent=false

+The question of *what* to test seems eternal.
+This is something I expect to better be able to figure out as experience comes, but for now, I have three ideas: network requests, conditional rendering, and state updates.

+Network requests were tested with mocked responses.
+Swr was new technology to me and, while very cool, it was a conundrum to test.
+Google's suggestion was to just address the fetch itself, but while actual network requests may be more reliable, if breakable by somebody else, that's perhaps too large a load.

+The Redux tests were fairly straightforward, as there isn't a lot of complicated logic there.
+Call a reducer, examine the new state, and try to cover everything.

+The most vague part was deciding which parts of the React components themselves would benefit.
+For the time being, all tests regard conditional rendering.

 ## Lessons & Learnings
-I hadn't thought about pagination before.
+Swr was an interesting thing to discover.
+Some don't like the proliferation of packages, but from my perspective, it's more and more of the potentially tricky best practices being rolled into relatively easy to learn tools.
+I've handled parts of what it does, like Suspense, with loading-handling components, but there's a lot left to benefit from.
+It may become a standard part of what I use.

+The biggest takewaway may be about pagination.
+I hadn't had occasion to think about it before, but it's a big win for the right app.